At what age can I start driving?

 Disability Tuition

-These are lessons that can be conducted in sign language for pupils with impaired hearing.
+These lessons can be conducted in sign language for pupils with impaired hearing.
 Lessons may also be conducted in specially adapted cars for disabled persons in their own vehicles.

-The demand for driving instructors in the UK is on the up as the car-owning population grows.
-We now have a Driving Instructor Training Section where we can take you to step by step to becoming an instructor.
+The demand for driving instructors in the UK increases as the car-owning population grows.
+We now have a Driving Instructor Training Section where we can guide you through the process of becoming an instructor.